 Families whose children already attend St. Mark School are required to renew their registration for the following academic year.
 Registration occurs in January.
-The administration reserves the right not to invite a student to return to St. Mark School for the next school year if fees are not current.
+Students are accepted on a yearly basis and parents must apply for re-admission each year.
+Acceptance for admission/re-admission will be based on academic progress, appropriate conduct, and fulfillment of all financial obligations.
+The school has the final authority for acceptance for admission/re-admission The administration reserves the right not to invite a student to return to St. Mark School for the next school year if fees are not current or policies are not followed during the current school year.